wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab1.md

 > This is not a lab video.
 It is a bonus video showing how to setup a Trial Tenant.
 The steps are similar but since this is a trial tenant it is not necessary to go through the ordering process.
 Trial tenants are a great option for customers who are willing to try Webex Contact Center prior to a purchase.

-<iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/m9QamZh4LwI?rel=0" title="Trial Tenant Setup - BONUS Video" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/m9QamZh4LwI?rel=0" title="WxCC Lab #1 Part 6: Trial Tenant Setup - BONUS Video" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>